mpv-player/mpv/DOCS/man/ao.rst

         (it used to be required to get good behavior on old PulseAudio versions).

         If you have stuttering video when using pulse, try to enable this option.
-(Or alternatively, try to update PulseAudio.)
+(Or try to update PulseAudio.)

 ``dsound`` (Windows only)
     DirectX DirectSound audio output driver